Written by Guest blogger

 This is a guest blog by current student Alexander Knights.

-During my time studying BA (Hons) Sociology & Anthropology at BU, I have found interests in the everyday things we take for granted within our society.
+During my time studying BA (Hons) Sociology & Anthropology (now called BA (Hons) Sociology and Social Anthropology), I have found interests in the everyday things we take for granted within our society.
 Units such as Ancient People and Places and Into the Field have provided me with an insight into our evolution into modern humans, and helped me observe and understand the roles, meanings and purpose of subjects such as our heritage, religion, the houses and towns we live in and the environment and landscapes that surround us.

 What I wasn’t aware of before undertaking these units is how they enable you to explore cultural subjects in a way that provides you with the skills necessary to compare them with other people around the world and throughout history, as well as our own modern society.
 Lecturers are excellent in assisting you in doing this and they provide you with a wealth of online information and further reading on the subject areas that catch your interest.
 This is an excellent way to gain an understanding and continue your research on the things you wish to explore further.